Chusynuk/pizzeria-vue/README.md

 npm run build or yarn build
 ```

-For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
+If you want more detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).